NathanStanislavsky/TetrisWebsite/backend/README.md

 ## Environment Variables

-Create a .env file in the backend/ folder with the following variables:
+Create a .env file in the backend folder with the following variables:

 ```javascript
 DB_CONNECTION_STRING=`your-mongodb-connection-string`